fptgang/metroll-mobile/PROFILE_FEATURE_IMPLEMENTATION.md

 The profile screen is accessible via:
 - Route: `DestinationRoutes.ACCOUNT_PROFILE_SCREEN_ROUTE`
 - Navigation: Integrated in account navigation graph
+- Entry points:
-- Entry point: Account tab in bottom navigation
+  - Account tab in bottom navigation (for customers)
+  - Settings button → Profile & Settings in StaffHomeScreen (for staff)
+  - Settings bottom sheet with "View Profile" and "Edit Profile" actions (for staff)

 ### Error Scenarios Handled